patrick-zippenfenig/environmental-data-management-notes/README.md

 With the Open-Meteo file format, it certainly reinvents the wheel.
 However, the existing file formats do not fit the requirements and the amount of effort to implement a new file format was not too high.
 The file format is now in use for over 2 years and works extremely well.
 It requires some iterations to make it more portable and flexible, but overall it is certainly the only viable approach for Open-Meteo.

-The next revision of the Open-Meteo file format should mainly address:
-- Python library with support for sync, sans IO, S3 cloud native, integrations with XArray
-- JavaScript client with compression done in WebAssembly.
-This can enable efficient client side maps visualizations.
-- Potability to support various data dimensions and data types

 A technical description about the file format is available here: https://github.com/open-meteo/open-data?tab=readme-ov-file#file-format